-The building, designed to achieve at least LEED Silver® certification, also features a variety of sustainable elements beyond LED lighting and low-flow plumbing fixtures.
+The LEED Gold® certified building also features a variety of sustainable elements beyond LED lighting and low-flow plumbing fixtures.
 The building features dedicated outside air units — one for each quadrant of the building — with heat recovery using exhaust/relief air to pre-condition outside air.
 The fourth floor utilizes chilled beam technology for heating and cooling.
 Because the building features an exterior that is a glass curtain-wall system, internal and external shielding devices were designed for energy conservation.
 The large, open atrium has radiant heating and cooling in the floor slab for efficiency.

-The beautiful, high-end building, open in time for Fall 2019 classes, integrates classrooms and high-tech simulation labs with leading-edge technology to provide students with the best medical education possible.
+The beautiful, high-end building, opened in time for Fall 2019 classes, integrates classrooms and high-tech simulation labs with leading-edge technology to provide students with the best medical education possible.